123inkt/symfony-console-validation/README.md

 ## Manual invalid input handling

-The `validate` method will by default throw a ViolationException.
+The `validate` method will by default throw a `ViolationException`.
 To handle the violations yourself:
 ```php
 class ExampleCommand extends Command
 {